RIR360/development/journal/2025/october.md

 ## 10/04/2025
 - Do the hardest thing for you now, it'll provide the best outcome.
 - Everything seems hard before you do it.
+- Be positive and think that you're doing fine, even you don't feel like.